demobox/overthere-connection-checker/README.txt

 Description
 ===========

 A connection checker to verify Overthere connection settings for remote machines.
-Debug output is written to a connection-check.log file with settings controlled by a logback.xml file in the JAR, which can be overridden by placing a different logback.xml on the classpath.
+Debug output is written to a connection-check.log file with settings controlled by a logback.xml file in the JAR, which can be overridden by placing a different logback.xml in CHECKER_HOME/conf.

 When testing 'sudo' execution while connecting with SSH keys, sudo has to be set up as NOPASSWD or the password option (which isn't mandatory if you're using -keyfile) needs to be set.
 There's a warning to that effect.

 Usage
 =====

-java -jar overthere-connection-checker.jar [options...] arguments...
+checker.[sh|cmd] arguments...
  -address VAL                           : The host name or IP address of the
                                           target machine
  -keyfile VAL                           : If using public/private keys, the key